The intention of this page is to provide links to sites advertising early career job openings in Economics.

 The EP is an entry-level program for talented macroeconomists interested in pursuing a career in international economics and finance.
 It is a 3-year program specifically designed to enable participants to quickly gain operational experience and further develop macroeconomics expertise.
 EPs are given full professional responsibilities to carry out operations-related analysis, and to apply their studies and research to policy work that impacts the Fund's member countries.

-Next IMF EP application round opens September 2, 2014.
+Next IMF EP application round opens September 2, 2014 and ends Oct 31.
 Details here.

 Foreign & Commonwealth Office (FCO) Economists